 - Not all people want to lock themselves into a formal arrangement that’s difficult to stop and start, if needed

 Generally, higher income earners gain the greatest benefit from either of these strategies.

 - Depending on your income (and how much you can afford to contribute), a mix of both tax deductible and non-tax deductible super contributions may be a good option to discuss with your financial adviser.

-ASIC's MoneySmart website has a useful calculator to help work out whether to make extra contributions before or after tax.
+The governments MoneySmart website has a calculator to help work out whether to make extra contributions before or after tax.

 - From a tax and super viewpoint, a personal deductible contribution has the same net effect as salary sacrifice, as you can see in the table below.

 - For people thinking about making personal contributions to their super fund once a year, consider saving your intended contribution in your mortgage offset account first until you're ready to make a personal super contribution.

 - Check out the ASIC SmartMoney Super v Mortgage Repayment Tool that compares the effect of making an additional contribution to super or paying off your mortgage.